Jennifer Johnston (novelist)

-Jennifer Johnston (born 12 January 1930) is an Irish novelist.
-She has won a number of awards, including the Whitbread Book Award for The Old Jest in 1979 and a Lifetime Achievement from the Irish Book Awards (2012).
+Jennifer Prudence Johnston (12 January 1930 – 25 February 2025) was an Irish novelist.
+She won a number of awards, including the Whitbread Book Award for The Old Jest in 1979 and a Lifetime Achievement from the Irish Book Awards (2012).
 The Old Jest, a novel about the Irish War of Independence, was later made into a film called The Dawning, starring Anthony Hopkins, produced by Sarah Lawson and directed by Robert Knights.

-Biography
+Life and career

-She was born in Dublin to Irish actress and director Shelah Richards and Irish playwright Denis Johnston.
-A cousin of actress and film star Geraldine Fitzgerald, via Fitzgerald's mother, Edith (née Richards), Jennifer Johnston was educated at Trinity College, Dublin.
-For decades, she lived in Derry, and currently lives near Dublin.
-Other cousins include the actresses Tara Fitzgerald and Susan Fitzgerald.

-Johnston was born into the Church of Ireland and many of her novels deal with the fading of the Protestant Anglo-Irish ascendancy in the 20th century.
-She married a fellow student at Trinity College, Ian Smyth, in 1951.
-Johnston is a member of Aosdána.
+Johnston was born in Dublin on 12 January 1930, to Irish actress and director Shelah Richards and Irish playwright Denis Johnston.
+A cousin of actress and film star Geraldine Fitzgerald, via Fitzgerald's mother, Edith (née Richards), Jennifer was educated at Trinity College Dublin, graduating in 1965 with a degree in ancient and modern literature.
+She was born into the Church of Ireland and many of her novels deal with the fading of the Protestant Anglo-Irish ascendancy in the 20th century.
+She was a member of Aosdána.